-After five years at the preschool, I decided it was time for me to get my elementary teaching certification, so I went back to school for my Masters Degree in Elementary Education.
-I married my husband, Matthew, and I got a job as a first grade teacher at a public school.
+After several years at the preschool, I decided it was time for me to get my elementary teaching certification, so I went back to school for my Masters Degree in Elementary Education.
+I married my husband, Matt, and I got a job as a first grade teacher at a public school.
 I taught first grade for four consecutive years and then moved to second grade my last year before taking this teaching hiatus.

 Working in the public school system came with a long “Must-do” list, which included Common Core State Standards.
 (I hope I didn’t get anyone started on the CCSS debate.)
 The CCSS are pretty much the goals each student needs to reach by the end of the school year and they are what I focused on in my class.
 The first three years I was able to spend pretty much the same amount of time gathering ideas and supplies and making things for my class as I did when I worked at the preschool.
 (Matthew is not a demanding husband at all and pretty much treats me like a princess.)
 I enjoyed this time of teaching (for the most part.
 Hey, first graders can keep you very busy, too.).

 The way I spent my time at home changed after we had our first daughter, MJ, during the second half of my third year teaching.
 I found myself torn between spending time organizing the house, spending time with my newborn, or spending time working on teacher stuff.
 I did a little housework or school work here and there whenever my little one slept, but I would forget to check on her because I would be so caught up in the task.
 So then I decided I would do whatever work in the room or area she was sleeping in, but I would be so focused on not waking her up that I wouldn’t get any work done.
-I ended up getting work done when Matthew was home to take care of MJ and when he was not I would put off work to spend the time with her.
+I ended up getting work done when Matt was home to take care of MJ and when he was not I would put off work to spend the time with her.
 I felt like a horrible mother (and wife) and teacher because I wasn’t putting 110% into being a mommy or 110% into being a teacher.
 It continued like this for the remainder of my time as a teacher.
 I wasn’t enjoying my time as a mommy or teacher.

-I’m very grateful to Matthew who works so hard to provide for our family.
+I’m very grateful to Matt who works so hard to provide for our family.
 Because of him, I am able to take this time off from my teaching job to spend time being a mommy to our two girls.
 Oh, don’t worry, I’m still in the teaching profession, it’s just in a home setting now.
 I’m currently trying to do homeschool preschool with MJ, who is three-years-old.
 I have also included in our school sessions our six-month-old daughter, ER.

 I’m finding that for me there are pros and cons being a school teacher mommy and homeschool mommy.
 Here is my list.